Last Updated on January 2, 2021 by Oddmund Groette

 The article explains how a loan assignment is given, looks at operational metrics, share price history, capital allocation, management, loan performance, the negatives, the runway and valuation:

-The customers typically consist of individuals who have been turned away by other lenders, thus offering them a chance to establish or reestablish a positive credit history.
-The focus is subprime loans on cars that are sometimes very old (7 years or older) and have a high mileage on the meter.
+The customers typically consist of individuals who have been turned away by other lenders, thus offering them a chance to establish or re-establish a positive credit history.
+The focus is on subprime loans on cars that are sometimes very old (7 years or older) and has high mileage on the meter.
 To compensate for the risk of defaults the interest rates are high, mostly around 24%.

 The whole idea behind CAC is to create a situation where all parties benefit: the dealer might make a deal he otherwise couldn’t do, the buyer hopefully buys an old affordable car that is not a wreck, and finally CAC services profitably a buyer that other lenders have most likely turned down.